- BAPTISM

 - Order the baptizand to fast one or two days before.

-Of course, as humans will, churches turned these acts done out of necessity, into full-on traditions.
-They must do it according to their custom, or it doesn’t count as a proper baptism.
-And if other churches don’t baptize their style, it also doesn’t count as a proper baptism.
+As humans will, churches turned these acts done out of necessity, into required traditions: Christians must do it according to their custom, or it doesn’t count as a proper baptism.
+And if other churches don’t baptize according to the required style, it also doesn’t count as a proper baptism.

-I’ve known plenty of churches which insist on full-immersion baptism.
-Some of ’em insist when you do it, you have to tilt the baptizand backwards into the water.
-Yeah, it’s an impractical position, because if you’re particularly heavy the baptists might drop you, or pull a muscle.
-Plus if you don’t hold your nose, water’s gonna uncomfortably go up into your sinuses.
-But to these churches, it’s profoundly important you do it this way: Since baptism represents dying to sin, they kinda wanna make that obvious, by lowering the baptizand into the water like you’d lower a body into the ground—and raising ’em up like God intends to resurrect them.
+I’ve known plenty of churches which demand full-immersion baptism.
+In which you have to tilt the baptizand backwards into the water.
+Yeah, it’s an impractical position, because if you’re particularly heavy the baptists might drop you.
+Or pull a muscle.
+Plus if you don’t hold your nose, water’s gonna get in your sinus cavity, which stings.
+But to these churches, it’s profoundly important to get baptized this way.
+Baptism represents identifying with Christ Jesus’s death, and dying to sin.

 Taking forever to perform a baptism.